 - canned or cooked fruits and skinned, seedless vegetables

 - pasta, white rice, and noodles

 Gastrointestinal problems often come with a list of foods to avoid.
 It has been suggested in the past that nuts, popcorn, and seeds can cause symptoms to flare up.

-However, as the causes of diverticulitis are not known, the National Institutes of Health advise that there are no particular foods to exclude from the diet that will improve diverticulitis symptoms.
+However, as the causes of diverticulitis are not known, the National Institutes of Health advise that there are

 The high-fat, low-fiber diet that characterizes Western eating has been shown to increase the risk of diverticulitis in a recent study.
 It is best, therefore, not to eat red meat, deep-fried foods, full-fat dairy, and refined grains.

 Food should be excluded based on individual experience.
 If you find that a particular type of food aggravates the effects of diverticulitis, avoid it.

 It is not fully understand why diverticulitis occurs.
 Bacteria in the stool may rapidly multiply and spread and cause the infection.
 It is thought that a diverticulum might become blocked, possibly by a piece of stool, which then leads to infection.

 - age, as older adults have a higher risk than younger individuals.

 - being obese